syncfusion-content/xamarin-docs/Xamarin/Cards/Events.md

 ## VisibleCardIndexChanging

-The `VisibleCardIndexChanging` event occurs when the visible card index is changed.
+The `VisibleCardIndexChanging` event occurs when the visible card index is changing.
 The argument contains the following information:

 * `OldCard` - Gets the details of the previous index card.